OuchKick/READMEpls/generateREADME.md

 npm test

 ### Contributing
-This is a test
+This is a test.

 ## Questions
 Any questions for me?
-Message me on [GitHub](https://github.com/Test) or by email @ Test@123.com
+Message me on [GitHub](https://github.com/TestMcGee) or by email @ Test@123.com